Koi Fish Care Guide: Pond Setup, Varieties, Feeding & Health

 Share:

 Koi are living jewels.
 Few fish command attention the way a well-kept pond does — fish gliding through clear water in sweeping patterns of red, gold, white, and black.
-Whether you're planning your first backyard pond or simply curious about these iconic fish, this guide covers everything from their ancient origins to daily care.
+Whether you're planning your first backyard pond or simply curious about these iconic fish, this guide covers everything from their ancient origins to daily feeding schedules and health troubleshooting.

 Quick Answer: Koi (Cyprinus rubrofuscus) are ornamental varieties of common carp, selectively bred in Japan since the 1820s for color and pattern.
 They require ponds of at least 1,000 gallons, thrive at 65–75°F, and can live 25–35 years with proper care.
 They're hardy, sociable, and one of the most rewarding fish to keep.